Hebersham

 Hebersham is a suburb of Sydney, in the state of New South Wales, Australia.
 Hebersham is located 47 kilometres west of the Sydney central business district, in the local government area of the City of Blacktown and is part of the Greater Western Sydney region.

 History

-Hebersham was coined to honor the Anglican Bishop Reginald Heber of Calcutta whose diocese included New South Wales.
+Hebersham was coined to honour the Anglican Bishop Reginald Heber of Calcutta whose diocese included New South Wales.
 In 1829 the Trustees of the Clergy and Schools Lands in New South Wales planned to establish a village named Hebersham on the Western Highway, west of Eastern Creek.
 This never happened, but the name was used for this present day suburb.